manyu26/daisolab/pages/pages-root-folder/index.md

 homepage: true
 ---

-In the Data-science Application in SOcial and community psychology (DAISO) lab, we conduct quantitative studies or mixed-method studies to understand issues such as sense of belonging, community engagement, place attachment, and migration, and immigration.
-Students in the lab will learn statistics and research methods to conduct research relating to these topics.
-Students will also have the opportunities to present at national conferences and apply for scholarships.
-Since 2017, five of our lab student members have been funded as the McNair Scholar!
+In the Data-science Application in SOcial and community psychology (DAISO) lab, we conduct quantitative or mixed-method studies to understand issues such as sense of belonging, community engagement, place attachment, and migration and immigration.
+Students in the lab will learn research and data analytic methods to conduct research relating to these topics.
+Students will also be able to present at national conferences and apply for scholarships.
+Since 2017, six lab student members have been funded as McNair Scholars!

+DAISO is developed by Dr. Manyu Li @ University of Louisiana at Lafayette.